| | Reisewarnungen

 Although a treaty was signed between Indonesia and Aceh

 separatists in December 2002, separatist violence continues.
+Information on

 travel and security in Indonesia may be obtained from the